MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/storage/cookies.md

 *  **HttpOnly**.
 If `true`, this field indicates that the cookie should only be used over HTTP, and JavaScript modification isn't allowed.
 See [HttpOnly cookies](https://developer.mozilla.org/docs/Web/HTTP/Cookies#Secure_and_HttpOnly_cookies).

 *  **Secure**.
-If true, this field indicates that the cookie must be sent to the server only over a secure, HTTPS connection.
+If `true`, this field indicates that the cookie must be sent to the server only over a secure, HTTPS connection.
 See [Secure cookies](https://developer.mozilla.org/docs/Web/HTTP/Cookies#Secure_and_HttpOnly_cookies).

 *  **SameSite**.
 Contains `strict` or `lax` if the cookie is using the experimental [Samesite](https://developer.mozilla.org/docs/Web/HTTP/Cookies#SameSite_cookies) attribute.

 *  **SameParty**.
 This attribute provides web developers a means to annotate cookies that are allowed to be set or sent in same-party, cross-site contexts.

 *  **Partition Key**.
-Partition key is the property or path within documents that can be used to distribute data.
-Data having the same partition key value are logically grouped together and stored in the same physical partition.
+A _partition key_ is a property or path within a document that can be used to distribute data within a document yet store the data together.
+Multiple pieces of data that are spread throughout a document and that have the same partition key value are logically grouped together and stored in the same physical partition.

 *  **Priority**.
 Contains `low`, `medium` (default), or `high` if the cookie is using the deprecated [Cookie Priority](https://bugs.chromium.org/p/chromium/issues/detail?id=232693) attribute.